dfki-ric-underactuated-lab/acromonk/software/python/simulation/README.md

 # Simulation using Mujoco
-An installation guide is provided for simulation of [Reinforcement learning algorithm in mojuco](behavior_generation/reinforcement_learning/README.md).
+An installation guide is provided for the simulation of [Reinforcement learning algorithm in mojuco](behavior_generation/reinforcement_learning/README.md).

 # Simulation using pydrake

 ## Important Note
-[Drake 1.2.0](https://github.com/RobotLocomotion/drake/releases/tag/v1.2.0) is the main requirement for running the simulations for behvaior generation using direct collocation and behavior control using Time-varying Linear Quadratic Regulator (TVLQR).
+[Drake 1.2.0](https://github.com/RobotLocomotion/drake/releases/tag/v1.2.0) is the main requirement for running the simulations for behavior generation using direct collocation and behavior control using Time-varying Linear Quadratic Regulator (TVLQR).
 The installation guide is provided [here](https://drake.mit.edu/from_binary.html#stable-releases).
 The simulation files will be updated to the latest version of the pydarke package in the future.

 ## Trajectory Optimization
 To generate atomic behaviors using direct collocation, it is needed to run the python script in the following path: